-The model runs are split into two sets.
-In the first, we allow low-lying grid cells to flood as sea level rises, whereas in the second set we introduce vertical walls at the present-day coastline.
-Following Pelling et al. (2013), we denote these sets "flood" (FL) and "no flood" (NFL), respectively.
-A range of SLR scenarios corresponding to predicted global mean sea level increases from large scale ice sheet collapses (Wilmes et al., 2017) are investigated in both sets.
+these sets "flood" (FL) and "no flood" (NFL), respectively.
+A range of SLR scenarios corresponding to predicted global mean sea-level increases from large-scale ice sheet collapses (Wilmes et al., 2017) are investigated in both sets.
 This is done via the implementation of a uniform depth increase across the entire domain of 1, 3, 5, 7, and 12 m.
 Boundary conditions for each of the SLR scenarios are generated from global simulations.
 The 5, 7, and 12 m SLR NFL runs were taken directly from Wilmes et al. (2017) and the remaining global simulations were carried out following the methodology outlined in Wilmes et al. (2017) but with varying global sea-level changes and allowing for inundation in the FL runs.
-Additionally, we simulated tidal responses to future changes in water depth extrapolated from geocentric sea-level trend patterns as observed by satellite altimetry (cf. Carless et al., 2016; Schindelegger et al., 2018).
-While such projections contain not only the actual long-term trend of sea level but also significant (sub-)decadal variability, little difference was found for tidal perturbations with respect to our uniform SLR scenarios (see supporting information).
+Additionally, we simulated tidal responses to future changes in water depth extrapolated from geocentric sea-level trend patterns as observed by satellite altimetry (see Carless et al., 2016; Schindelegger et al., 2018).
+While such projections contain not only the actual long-term trend of sea level but also significant (sub-)decadal variability, little difference was found for tidal perturbations with respect to our uniform SLR scenarios (see the Supplement).
 It is also unknown how the magnitude and spatial variation of the trend pattern may change over the period of time required to equate a uniform SLR, especially with the larger scenarios considered here.
-Hence in the following, the focus is on the uniform SLR scenarios.
-We choose to show results for the 1 m and 7 m SLR simulations because they best exemplify the changes to tidal characteristics across the domain, and also correspond to a high but probable level for the end of this century and an extreme case in which large levels of ice sheet collapse has occurred, respectively (e.g., Wilmes et al., 2017).
+Hence, in the following, the focus is on the uniform SLR scenarios.
+We choose to show results for the 1 and 7 m SLR simulations because they best exemplify the changes to tidal characteristics across the domain and also correspond to a high but probable level for the end of this century and an extreme case in which large levels of ice sheet collapse has occurred, respectively (e.g. Wilmes et al., 2017).
 The simulations with 12 m of SLR have little physical justification, but they allow us to assess how any tidal trends seen up to 7 m, if they appear, may evolve for even higher levels of SLR.

-2.4 Model Validation
+2.4 Model validation

-For validation of our numerical experiments, time series of hourly sea level data from 24 stations around Australasia were obtained from the Global Extreme Sea Level Analysis Version 2 (GESLA-2; Woodworth et al., 2017) and the University of Hawaii Sea Level Center (UHSLC; Caldwell et al., 2015); see Table 1.
-With few exceptions, record lengths are short; but all time series span at least 28 years to allow for an appropriate representation of the 18.61-year nodal cycle in lunar tidal constituents (Haigh et al., 2011).
-Upon removal of years missing more than 25% of hourly observations, a three-tiered least-squares fitting procedure was applied to (i) extract mean M2 and K1 tidal constants of amplitude H and phase lag G, (ii) deduce linear trends in H and G for both constituents over the complete time series at each station, and (iii) estimate the corresponding long-term trend in MSL.
-10 out of 24 tide gauge stations yielded statistically insignificant $M_2$ amplitude trends at the 95% confidence level and were thus excluded from the model trend validation below; see Fig. 1 for a graphical illustration.
+For validation of our numerical experiments, time series of hourly sea-level data from 24 stations around Australasia were obtained from the Global Extreme Sea Level Analysis version 2 (GESLA-2; Woodworth et al., 2017) and the University of Hawaii Sea Level Center (UHSLC; Caldwell et al., 2015); see Table 1.
+With few exceptions, record lengths are short, but all time series span at least 28 years to allow for an appropriate representation of the 18.61-year nodal cycle in lunar tidal constituents (Haigh et al., 2011).
+Upon removal of years missing more than 25% of hourly observations, a three-tiered least-squares fitting procedure was applied to (i) extract mean M_2 and K_1 tidal constants of amplitude H and phase lag G, (ii) deduce linear trends in H and G for both constituents over the complete time series at each station, and (iii) estimate the corresponding long-term trend in MSL.
+A total of 10 out of 24 tide gauge stations yielded statistically insignificant M2 amplitude trends at the 95 % confidence level and were thus excluded from the model trend validation below; see Fig. 1 for a graphical illustration.